You

 6. A flower shop sign near U.P.
 Diliman: "Petal Attraction".

-7. In a self-service restaurant in Cebu: "Please help our comfort
+7. In a self-service restaurant in Cebu: "Please help our comfort room clean."

 8. In a Baguio grocery: "Fresh Frozen Chicken Sold Here"